cliffhall/Fismo/docs/about.md

 > What other forms might the multiple-implementation proxy pattern take?

-Fismo began as an experiment in what I will call Deterministic Proxy design.
+Fismo began as an experiment in what I will call Deterministic Selecto Proxy design.
 The idea was that the function selectors would be determined not by calling complicated maintenance functions to associate a given function selector with its implementation, but rather by **generating the function selector on the fly** somehow, based on the execution context.

-Nifty idea, but without a problem domain, this hypothetical deterministic proxy would have no context within which to formulate function selectors to be proxied.
+Nifty idea, but without a problem domain, this hypothetical deterministic selector proxy would have no context within which to formulate function selectors to be proxied.

 ## Problem Domain: Finite State Machines
 FSMs are a perfect match for this experiment.
 As problem domains go, it's relatively simple, but still non-trivial.
 You can describe them in a lightweight way, validate the descriptions easily, consume them in Solidity, and place them into contract storage.
 It is straightforward to enforce that transitions between states follow the edges of their directed graph.
 Fismo does that automatically.